appsignal/appsignal-docs/source/nodejs/configuration/ignore-errors.html.md

 });
 ```

-**Note:** Names set in `ignoreErrors` will be matched on String basis and not class inheritance.
-If you want to match subclasses of `Error`, they have to be listed separately.
+**Note:** Names set in `ignoreErrors` will be matched on the `Error` objects `name` property only, and will not honour any class inheritance.
+If you want to match subclasses of `Error`, each subclass has to be listed separately.

 You can also configure ignore exceptions via an environment variable.